maximus-debski/ioclink/README.md

 # iOCLink 🔗
 **Version 1.0.1**

 iOCLink is a Platform that allows IOCs to be automatically processed and pushed from an Intelligence Server to a SentinelOne Instance, effectively allowing them to be synchronised.
+Some core features iOCLink offers are the following:

 - **An Autonomous Worker:** 🤖 to handle IOC retreival, processing and pushing **continuously** and **automatically** based on defineable scheduling.